Glaucoma Treatment

 Alternatives or Improvements to Eye Drops

 The Glaucoma Research Foundation reported several new developments on the horizon.
-These technologies focus on reducing patient error in applying eye drops which would make the medication more effective and improve the quality of life for the patient.
+These technologies focus on reducing patient error in applying eye drops, which would make the medication more effective and improve the quality of life for the patient.
 Here are some of the products underway:

 • A polymer, like a contact lens, would contain the drug; it would sit under the eyelid and release the medication over several months